darwinanddavis/ships/README.md

 ```

-The origin and destination latlon points are then plotted on a world map.
+These two consecutive latlon locations (origin and destination) are then plotted on a world map.
 Locations, vessel info, and distance update as user selects new vessels.

 Full code available in `app.R`.